The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a chemodynamical analysis of the outer halo: Spectroscopic analysis

 In terms of the scatter of single epoch measurements with respect to the velocity predicted by the RVCs at a given phase (measured as observed minus predicted radial velocity; see Figure~\ref{fig:rvcs}), we observe a slight variation as a function of period and, more notably, pulsation type.
 Indeed, the median difference between the observed and predicted velocity is $\leq1$\,km\,s$^{-1}$ across the period ranges analyzed, with the more significant differences for RRab in the 0.40-0.60\,d period range.
 As for the standard deviation of the velocity difference distributions, they are of the order of $\sim10$\,km\,s$^{-1}$ for RRab ($\leq12$\,km\,s$^{-1}$ across period ranges) and $\sim6$\,km\,s$^{-1}$ for RRab ($\leq8$\,km\,s$^{-1}$ across period ranges), but are highly affected by a few outliers.
 Figure~\ref{fig:rvcs} also shows the variation of the 16th, 50th, and 84th percentiles of these distributions, in phase bins of 0.05.
 For RRab, the 1$\sigma$ regions of the residuals vary from 3-6\,km\,s$^{-1}$ for $\phi$ in the range [0.00, 0.75] and increase to $\sim15$\,km\,s$^{-1}$ in [0.75, 1.00].
 For RRc, the 1$\sigma$ region is found between 3 and 6\,km\,s$^{-1}$ consistently across the entire RRL pulsation cycle.

-Lastly, we note that no distinction on velocities measured from different absorption lines is done for this analysis, to account for the Van Hoof effect.
+Lastly, we highlight that no distinction between velocities measured from different absorption lines is done for this analysis to account for the Van Hoof effect.
 This is likely the reason for the presence of bumps in the RVCs of both RRab and RRc stars (the latter being less affected overall), and a tentative explanation for the aforementioned high systemic velocity uncertainties.
-A detailed line-by-line analysis will be presented in a continuation of this work, employing a larger dataset from the first three years of DESI's operations (DESI Y3).
+Larger samples of RRLs with measured velocities from individual lines, obtained from DESI Y3, will enable a detailed derivation of line-by-line RVCs.
+The results of such analysis will be presented in a follow-up study (Medina et al. in prep.).